OpenQuantumComputing/QAOA/README.md

 The Grover mixer has the structure $U_S^\dagger X^n C^{n-1} P X^n U_S$, where $U_S$ is the Dicke state-preparation circuit.
 In the drawing, $U_S$ and its inverse appear as labelled blocks (`Dicke` / `Dicke†`).

-Finally, create multiple independent copies of this Grover block:
+Finally, create multiple independent copies of this Grover block.
+The `Tensor` class replicates the given sub-circuit across independent registers:

     tensor = initialstates.Tensor(grover, 3)   # 3 copies → 12 qubits total